 In 2014, La Feria was awarded Hatch Detroit Spot Grant Funding to build an outdoor patio, increasing their seating capactiy by 50% and supports connectivity between developed districts.

-Live Cycle Delight will be the first contemporary cycle studio in downtown Detroit.
+Live Cycle Delight is the first contemporary cycle studio in downtown Detroit.
 Live Cycle Delight is dedicated to providing the residents of Detroit an opportunity to find delight through cycling.
 By creating an environment that makes working out fun, we tap into the key to enabling customers to enjoy healthy fitness activities by keeping them motivated.
 Outdoor cycling encourages transportation alternatives for Detroiters.
 As new transportation alternatives emerge downtown, it’s important to not overlook an option that embraces a fun, healthy, active lifestyle.

 Gary Mui is the owner of MI alma Restaurant and Juice Bar.
 The name MI alma has a dual meaning.
 For those who are not fluent in Spanish, alma means “soul”.
 The MI represents “me”.
 The energy and passion Gary puts in to food comes from the soul.